National Vocation Awareness Week

 -

-For all the priests and religious who have served our parish, both living and dead.
+For the priests and religious who have served our parish and have passed from this life, that the Lord grant them eternal happiness.
 We pray to the Lord.

 BULLETIN BLURBS